shivaprasaddr/Airlines-Passenger-Marketing-Analytics/RESULTS.md

 Cluster_ 46   Most influential peel ->  1209

-# Clusters with more than 100 members
+## Clusters with more than 100 members [cluster number, total members]
 (0, 296)
 (3, 126)
 (6, 300)